Porush264/porush264.github.io/_posts/2022-02-10-the-destiny-of-a-king.md

 And he wanted something to be as simple as a farmer\
 And when they met , they both became much lighter\
 When both came to know\
-that each of them were \
+that each of them were looking for something mundane\
+But lacked courage and company of someone known\
-and a sweet place they could truly call home
+and a place they could truly call a home